 - Foreigners Expats & Internationals Mexico City

-#3: Private Whatsapp groups for Mexico City apartments
+#3: Private Whatsapp group

 I am a member of an exclusive Whatsapp group for rentals in Mexico City but I am not really sure if I can share it.
 If you want to be a member, send me a message on Instagram and I will ask the admin to add you.